Registered Nurse Salary and Job Growth

+Registered nurses make a good wage.
 According to The U.S Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, the median expected annual salary for registered nurses is $68,450.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+Actual salaries will vary greatly based on your specialization, location, years of experience and a variety of other factors.

 What is my earning potential?

-A registered nurse salary potential is tied to a number of external factors.
-For instance, a more seasoned RN has the potential for raises or promotions compared to a newer RN.
-Education also plays a role as those with BSNs are qualified to work as supervisors or in other higher-level roles contributing to a higher salary than an RN with an associate’s degree.
+A registered nurse’s salary potential is tied to a number of external factors.
+For instance, a more seasoned RN with multipule years of experience has a greater earning potential compared to a newer RN who recently entered the field.
+Education also plays a role.
+BSNs are qualified to work as supervisors or in other higher-level roles contributing to a higher salary than an RN with an associate’s degree.
 An RN’s specialty area, like acute care or surgery, factors into how much they’re paid because certain specialties require more responsibility translating into a fatter paycheck.